×

 Expats, digital nomads and retirees living in Jamaica responded:

 "Life as an expat was expensive in Jamaica but worth living due to local people, music, food, nature.
 Working was a challenge due to mentality of people.
 But at the end everything worked out well .
 It is a matter of trust!!!
 I would definitely like to go back even to live for some time.
 I have also lived in the Bahamas for 4 years before Jamaica.
 Beautiful place but the people are not that nice towards the expats.
-Also expensive and all services were over estimated," wrote one expat in Kingston.
+Also expensive and all services were over estimated," remarked one expat in Kingston.

 View More Answers